-- \${user.install.root}/installedApps/sampleApp.ear/default_app.war/WEB-INF/classes/ServerSideAuthenticator.java. - The sampleApp is not included in Version 5. - com.ibm.IExtendedSecurity.LoginHelper.
+• \${user.install.root}/installedApps/sampleApp.ear/default_app.war/WEB-INF/classes/ServerSideAuthenticator.java.

-This API is included with the product, but is deprecated.
+The sampleApp is not included in Version 5.

-• org.omg.SecurityLevel2.Credentials.
-This API is included with the product, but not recommended to use.
+- com.ibm.IExtendedSecurity.LoginHelper.
+This API is not included in Version 5. - org.omg.SecurityLevel2.Credentials.
+This API is included with the product, but not used with z/OS.

-The alternative APIs provided in WebSphere Application Server Version 5 are a combination of standard JAAS APIs and a product implementation of standard JAAS interfaces.
-The following information is only a summary; refer to the JAAS documentation, which is included with the product
+The supported APIs provided in WebSphere Application Server for z/OS Version 5 are a combination of standard JAAS APIs and product implementation of standard JAAS interfaces (also some minor extension).